 10. “Failure seldom stops you.
 What stops you is the fear of failure” Jack Lemmon, American Actor

 This post mentions the ten reasons innovation fails and then shares ideas on finding a solution to each of them.
-That is what I share below.
+That is what I share in the summary below.

 #1 The process: Introduce some creativity into the process.
 Use a virtuous circle (as shown above) rather than the usual linear or funnel approach.
 All innovation processes should start with a deep understanding of the potential customer segment and then insight development.